top of page

 There is a chronic shortage of NHS Dentists and people

-on the Government to increase investment in the training and retention of dentists and to review the current inadequate NHS contracts in order to ensure everyone can access an NHS dentist wherever they live.
+the Government to increase investment in the training and retention of dentists and to review the current inadequate NHS contracts to ensure everyone can access an NHS dentist wherever they live.

 https://www.thewi.org.uk/campaigns/news-and-events/dental-health-resolution-passes-at-am